Electronic monitoring: Important information for family, whānau and occupants

 It is important that occupants do not feel duty bound or pressured to give their permission for the defendant to live at their address.

-If consent is not given by one or more relevant occupants, the application will be declined.
+If consent is not given by one or more from the relevant occupants, the application will be declined.

 Withdrawing consent after it is given